-The denoiser, however, should be properly trained (or selected) in order to assure the convergence behavior of PnpSplit+ algorithm: this requires that such denoiser is firmly non expansive \cite{9054731}, as already recalled in \cref{sec:PnPMethods}.
-If the selected denoiser is a convolutional neural network, such network can be trained in order to satisfy this requirement, as presented in \cite{doi:10.1137/20M1387961}.
+The denoiser, however, should be properly trained (or selected) in order to {ensure} the convergence behavior of \pnp algorithm: this requires that such denoiser is firmly non expansive \cite{9054731}, as already {discussed} in \cref{sec:PnPMethods}.
+If the selected denoiser is a convolutional neural network, the latter network can be trained in order to satisfy this requirement, as presented in \cite{doi:10.1137/20M1387961}.
 The strategy to train such a denoiser is briefly recalled below.

 Consider the differential operator $\Qt = 2\den-\Id$, where $\bm{\vartheta}$ are the trainable parameters: classical results state that the denoiser $\den$ is firmly non expansive if and only if $\Qt$ is non expansive: therefore the training of $\den$ should be carried out by solving